SlyDevNWS/Final-Project-Intro-to-Agile-Development/README.md

 # Final-Project-Intro-to-Agile-Development

 When accessing the burndown chart, there has not been enough time for it to update properly.
-Please use the Milestone chart with the 'done' category specified.
+Please use the Milestone chart, press the 'burndown Pipe' button, and select the 'done' category.
 A proper burndown report should result.
 Thank you, let's connect on LinkedIn! https://www.linkedin.com/in/sly-blankenship/